0x1af2aec8f957/flutter_template/README.md

 (lldb) warning: libobjc.A.dylib is being read from process memory.
 This indicates that LLDB could not find the on-disk shared cache for this device.
 This will likely reduce debugging performance.
 ```
 [解决方案](https://github.com/flutter/flutter/issues/126588#issuecomment-1545825673)

+##### 由于依赖项未更新导致的`Command PhaseScriptExecution failed with a nonzero exit code`：
+1. Delete your Podfile.lock (I like to use the command '-rm -rf Podfile.lock' on the terminal for this)
+2. Delete your Pods folder (I like to use the command '-rm -rf Pods' in the terminal for this)
+3. Delete your .xcworkspace
+4. Pod install
+5. Clear your project into XCode> Product> Clean Build Folder